When my friends left me behind to go on a five-day hike along the South African Whale Trail, I felt mega FOMO.

 Four Thousand Weeks: Time Management for Mortals, by Oliver Burkeman

-But even if you married Jeff Bezos, divorced him, then married Elon Musk, you wouldn’t be able to do it all.
+Think about it.
+As I write this and you read this, millions of people are doing cooler things than us.
+But even if you married Jeff Bezos, divorced him, then did the same to Elon Musk, you still wouldn’t be able to afford to do everything.
+There’s not enough time.

 “Amusement congeals into boredom.”